Restaurants in Downtown and the French Quarter

 downtown

 Undiscovered Charleston runs the city's only chef-led culinary and history walking tour.
-Chef Forrest Parker pairs Lowcountry food stops with the history that shaped them.
+Chef Forrest Parker pairs Lowcountry food stops with the history.

 Tip: Small groups, book well ahead on the operator's site.
 Includes lunch portions, not just tastings.